pyaf/Image-classification-pytorch/logs.md

 All experiment metrics for submitted ckpts will be logged in APTOS Google Sheet from now on.
 After starting each experiment, I'll commit the code with the name of that experiment.
 It is no more a generic baseline model on github.
 It's code of aptos-blindness-detection competition

+* `21-7_efficientnet-b5_fold1_bgccpo300`: started with `18-7_efficientnet-b5_fold0_bgccold`'s ckpt19 model, and fine tuning on 300 sized bgcc images. lr: 3e-5
+lr reduced by 10 at ep 23, selecting 20 for submission.

+As all models are using bgcc will drop this keyword from ext_text in model names.

 # Questions and Ideas: